Lali Espósito: Philanthropy

 In May 2010, Espósito and her Teen Angels bandmates participated in an action organized by the Biodiversity Foundation on the occasion of the World Biodiversity Day and raised awareness of the importance of preserving biodiversity.

 Espósito has been named "Godmother" of Dono x Vos foundation, a nongovernmental organization dedicated to raising awareness about organ donation.
 In 2017, the singer joined forces with Red Solidaria and River Plate Football Club to launch a solidarity campaign named "Amor Es Presente".
 The campaign received donated toys that were later gifted to more than twelve-thousand children as part of Christmas festivities.

-Activism
+Social activism

 Espósito is part of a feminist group of Argentine actresses and singers, such as Jimena Barón, Griselda Siciliani, Carla Peterson, Florencia Peña and Florencia de la V, among others.
 Espósito has declared herself in favor of the Voluntary Interruption of Pregnancy Bill in Argentina, where abortion was still illegal at the moment.
 The bill proposed that an abortion may be performed during the first 14 weeks of pregnancy, with no requirements other than the woman's desire.
 The bill was approved in 2020.

+Political impact

+In the latter part of the 2010s, Lali became an advocate in causes related to social, women's, and LGBT rights.
+Utilizing her considerable success in both her career and public profile, she actively mobilized political engagement, notably contributing to campaigns such as the Voluntary Interruption of Pregnancy Bill and the Transgender Employment Quota Bill in Argentina.
+As the 2020s unfolded, Lali wielded substantial political influence, a trend that gained momentum following the 2023 Argentine primary elections.

+In these elections, Javier Milei of the far-right Argentine Libertarian Party secured the highest vote share at 29.86%, followed by Sergio Massa (21.43%) from the center-left Renewal Front and Patricia Bullrich (16.81%) from the right-wing Republican Proposal.
+Milei's political stance leaned towards social conservatism, opposing abortion, euthanasia, and mandatory vaccination.
+He expressed support for legalizing organ trade and unrestricted firearm ownership.
+His 2023 political agenda included proposals to eliminate the Voluntary Interruption of Pregnancy Law, ban comprehensive sex education from schools, restrict free education and universal healthcare, withhold funding for gender-affirming care, and dissolve the Ministry of Women, Genders, and Diversity, among other measures.
+His proposals aligned to those by Donald Trump in the United States and Jair Bolsonaro in Brazil.